POLAR-fhiR/fhircrackr/docs/README.md

   )
 )

-df <- xml2df( xml, design.patients, sep = "›" )
+df <- xml2df(patient_resource, design.patients)
 ```

-This function works similarly to `bundle2dfs()` but can extract only one single data.frame.
+This function works similarly to `bundle2dfs()` but is used to extract only a single data.frame from a single resource.
 This is actually a helper function for `bundle2dfs()` and `fhir2dfs()` and will in the long run not be in the exported namespace of the package.